 Strategy 5:

-Develop an ongoing program of personal financial management to help students understand budgeting, financial aid, and money management.
+Continue developing an ongoing program of personal financial management to help students understand budgeting, financial aid, and money management.

 Overview:

 Many students arrive on our campus with little or no experience in managing their personal finances, and college is an expensive venture.
 While we already require students to do Entrance and Exit Counseling for financial aid, there is much more that we can and should do to educate them fully about their financial aid, personal budgeting, and how to best utilize the financial resources available to them.